officelearn/azure-docs.sv-se/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-ua-arm.md

 ## <a name="next-steps"></a>Nästa steg

-I den här självstudien har du lärt dig hur du skapar en Användartilldelad identitet och kopplar den till en Azure-dator åtkomst till Azure Resource Manager-API.
+In this tutorial, you learned how to create a user-assigned identity and attach it to an Azure Virtual Machine to access the Azure Resource Manager API.
 Mer information om Azure Resource Manager finns här:

 > [!div class="nextstepaction"]
 >[Azure Resource Manager](/azure/azure-resource-manager/resource-group-overview)